 Best Types of Plastics to use for Long Term Water Storage

 If you plan to store water in a plastic container for the next EMP, hurricane, earthquake, or any other crisis, you need to make sure you choose the right type of container.
-Some plastic containers are not made for this purpose and therefore will leach harmful chemicals into water over time.
+Some plastic containers are not made for this purpose and therefore will leach harmful chemicals into your drinking water over time.

 To ensure the container you choose is safe for long term water storage, make sure it is “food grade.”
 Most of these containers will also have a “HDPE 2” (which stands for high density polyurethane type 2).